AssessmentsNephrotic syndromes: Pathology review

 Reproduced from: Wikipedia

-Which of the following is most suggestive of this patient’s underlying diagnosis?
+Which of the following is the most likely explanation for this patient’s condition?

 On the Nephrology ward, two people came in with the same symptoms: peripheral and periorbital edema.